lemoinep/AI_AnomalyDetectionNetworkMonitoring/README.md

 - Network_AI_Monitoring_Level6.py:  Network/Bluetooth monitoring, advanced detection with AI + adaptive standby.
   Preparation and development of a barrier against artificial intelligence viruses.
   Remark it is only a draft for instance...
 I invite you to follow its development.

+- WirelessLANAnalyzer.py : This application scans available WiFi networks and detects devices connected to your local network.
+It works on Windows and Linux, provides signal strength, and identifies device manufacturers, making network management simple and efficient.

 Nota : The ultimate goal will be to bring together all my detection developments, including sound-based detection, and add artificial intelligence to perform data fusion for detections that may later be used for robots.
 There is still a lot of work to be done.